Choc91/General-Assembly-Capstone/README.md

 ## Context and Problem Statement

-### This project aims to use credit modeling to predict a borrower's default risk, which is targeted towards lenders to provide visibility when deciding whether to extend a loan to the borrower or not.
-This capstone project aims to use credit modeling to predict a borrower's default risk, which is targeted towards lenders to provide better visibility when deciding whether to extend a loan to the borrower or not.
+### This capstone project aims to use credit modeling to predict a borrower's default risk, which is targeted towards lenders to provide visibility when deciding whether to extend a loan to the borrower or not.

 Model performance will be guided by F1 score.
 This 2007 financial lending csv data set consisted a total of 42,535 loans.
 It is important for lenders to decrease credit default risk as much as possible.
 Can we predict if a borrower will default by using loan and borrower statistics?
 Logistic Regression, Cross Validation and Random Forest Classifier were depolyed to answer this issue.